 - Cargo & logistics security — Cargo-theft prevention in the yard, last mile and in transit.

-- Critical infrastructure & utility security — NERC CIP and TSA-driven physical security for substations, plants and pipelines.
+- Critical infrastructure & utility security — Regulator-driven physical security for substations, plants and pipelines.

 - Construction site security — After-hours theft and vandalism protection for job sites.